Future (rapper)

-Future released the mixtapes Beast Mode (with Zaytoven), 56 Nights, and What a Time to Be Alive (with Drake) in 2015; the latter included the song "Jumpman".
-He released the full-length collaborative projects Super Slimey (2017) with Young Thug, Wrld on Drugs (2018) with Juice Wrld, and Pluto x Baby Pluto (2020) with Lil Uzi Vert.
-Among the best selling musicians, Future's accolades include 2 Grammy Awards.
+Future has released the mixtapes Beast Mode (with Zaytoven), 56 Nights (with Southside), and What a Time to Be Alive (with Drake) in 2015—the latter spawned the single "Jumpman".
+He has released the full-length collaborative projects Super Slimey (2017) with Young Thug, Wrld on Drugs (2018) with Juice Wrld, Pluto x Baby Pluto (2020) with Lil Uzi Vert.
+Among the best-selling hip hop musicians, Future's accolades include three Grammy Awards from a total of fifteen nominations.
+He also holds the record for the most albums at number one on the US Top Rap Albums chart, with 16.